ishitamagotra/Hadoop/ITMD521/Week-04/ReadMe.md

 3. Start the Vagrant machine by using the command: **vagrant ssh**
 4. Now navigate to the home directory by using the command: **cd/**
 5. Change the directory to see the project name **"max_temp"**
-6. Copy all the .gz files in the src folder of the project,to get the dataset.
+6. Copy all the .gz files in the src folder of the project, to get the dataset.
 7. Compile the project by navigating to the directory src by using the command **javac max_temp/Max_temperature.java**
 8. Run the project by using the command **java max_temp/Max_temperature**